-We’ve put information you need to know about how to inject COPAXONE® in one convenient place, with easy-to-reference tips on storage, disposal and travel too.
+Teva Shared Solutions® Digital Services delivers information you need to know about how to inject COPAXONE® (glatiramer acetate injection) in one place, with tips on storage, disposal, and travel, too.

 Watch our COPAXONE® injection video for step-by-step instructions: